whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 Belpw is a copy and paste from a text file where I was taking notes, over four years ago.
 I apologize if the formatting is confusing.

-'''
-Choice:
+I'm Choice:
 	- Mr. Robot
 		- S01E09
 			- Mr. Robot and young Elliot
 				- 00:01:25
-				- Mr. Robot: "Even though what you did was wrong, you're still a good kid."
+				- Mr. Robot: "Even though what you did was wrong, you"re still a good kid."
 			- Tyrell and Phillip
 				- 00:26:00
 				- Phillip to Tyrell: "This was a moment, Tyrell, a a point in your recent past.
 A mistake, compulsion, a decision...something that let you to this point, right now."